kits-ab/gakusei/README.md

 The virtual domains ([server block](https://www.linode.com/docs/web-servers/nginx/how-to-configure-nginx#server-virtual-domains-configuration)) configuration is located in `sites-available`.

-nginx listens to incoming http requests on port 80 and https requests on port 443.
+nginx listens to incoming http requests on port 80 and https requests on port 443. <br>
-All incoming http requests are rewritten to https URIs and redirected to port 443.
+All incoming http requests are rewritten to https URIs and redirected to port 443. <br>
 Subsequently the requests are proxied to Tomcat serving Gakusei on localhost:8080.

 ## System overview <a name="system"/>